botbreeder/what-the-matrix-is/README.md

 As in ECS architectures, systems react to what's inside structures.
 They can react to values, substructures, local names, anything.
 But they only work when there's a change, to produce a new stable value.
 When one of the components of the structure changes, all systems _interested in this component_ will recalculate their value.
 Registering can be autodone through proxies.

-In case of natural language values, chatbot techniques can be used to produce a textual output value, along with relevant numerical values from classical math expressions.
+In case of natural language values, chatbot techniques can be used to produce a textual output value, along with relevant numerical values produced from classical math expressions.
+Textual and numerical merge in composite formulaz.
+Searching is just an operation.